tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LP_10-Stu_Beta.md

   ![rolling-social-media-beta](Images/rolling-social-media-beta.png)

 * Based on the overall beta calculations and the plotted chart, it is evident that `SNAP` holds the lowest beta or relative volatility to the market.
-Interestingly enough as well, while `FB` and `TWTR` took a steep plunge in early 2019, `SNAP` rose dramatically.
+Interestingly enough however, while `FB` and `TWTR` took a steep plunge in early 2019, `SNAP` rose dramatically.